 How to determine process is “In Control” or “Out of control”:

-Data points within +- 3 sigma are thought as “in Control”, and within acceptable limits excluding the rule of seven (described later).
+Data points within +- 3 sigma are “in Control”, and within acceptable limits excluding the rule of seven (described later).
 Data points are within +-3 sigma means these data points are not crossing either of control limit.
-Anything beyond control limit requires investigation.
+Anything beyond the control limit requires investigation.

 Development of Control Chart:

-And if any week builds are finished at a point, where need of corrective action is identified; control chart is used to understand mathematic identification of control limits and need of corrective action.
+The control chart is used to understand mathematic identification of control limits and the need for corrective action.

-Suppose we have collected 30 weeks of data to understand whether or not process output is within acceptable limits.
+Suppose we have collected 30 weeks of data to understand whether process output is within acceptable limits.

-Now we need to calculate average of slippage in build for 30 weeks: Average of slippage of data points in days i.e. 0.73 days.
+Now we need to calculate the average of slippage in build for 30 weeks: Average of slippage of data points in days, i.e., 0.73 days.

 σ = the standard deviation